lee2sman/dmsc_spring2021/week3/README.md

 * Classes [example](https://googlechrome.github.io/samples/classes-es6/) by Google Chrome team.
   * [More](https://github.com/GoogleChrome/samples) Google Chrome ES6 examples

-# Homework - Practice creating a creature class
+# Homework - Created a Creature Class and an object

+**Part 1 is just to display your creature on the screen.
+Do this before doing the reading.**

+**Part 2 is to add a walking method to your class so your creature can move around.
+Do this after doing the reading and add to your creature's class.**

+# Part 1

 You will make a class for a creature like a snail or bear or doodlebug.
 Use primitive shapes (rects, ellipses, etc) OR use images/photos that you preload.
-(All images should loaded in advance in preload() before you're setup).
+(All images should loaded in advance in preload() before your setup).

 You can start by modifying our class code examples of creating a Bubble or Ball class.
 Instead, yours will be called Snail class or Doodlebug or whatever.
 Then you can make a myBear or myDoodlebug object.
 Your class should have a constructor and a display method, at minimum.